Kirschi/ChromeOcrTranslateExtension/README.md

 | scripting  | Inject content script & CSS on demand for selection |
 | tabs + activeTab      | Required for `chrome.tabs.captureVisibleTab` screenshot |

-If you later implement the OCR entirely in-page (e.g. WebAssembly) and drop screenshot capture, you may be able to remove or reduce some permissions.
-Thanks to the modular layout, you would mostly swap out `ocr.js` and adjust the orchestrator.

 ## Keyboard Shortcut